integrated-personal-data-system/Integrated-Personal-Data-Store/README.md

-# Aries-storage
+# Aries Personal Data Store

 ## Introduction
 This is an architecture for a database designed to store verifyable credentials and other miscellanious information associated with an Aries agent.
 It is intended to run on the cloud, and can serve several users while still guaranteeing that only the user can access their data.
 Data would be stored as an RDF graph using <a href=https://www.w3.org/TR/turtle/>turtle</a>, <a href=https://www.w3.org/TR/rdf-syntax-grammar/>XML</a>, or similar.
 The data would be standardized using the classes provided in the <a href=https://github.com/I-AM-project/my-data-ontology>My Data Ontology</a>, build on the <a href=https://github.com/CommonCoreOntology/CommonCoreOntologies>Common Core Ontolgy</a>, which is an extension of the <a href=https://github.com/BFO-ontology>Basic Formal Ontology</a>.

-## What's is include
+## What's included

-`./crypto`

-&emsp;Secret Key Crypto that uses AES to decrypt and encrypt messages

 `./pds-middleware`

 &emsp;Containers the node server for the middleware.
-This folder is also a docker volume for the node container
+This folder is also a docker volume for the node container.

+`./pds-middlware/backend`
+&emsp; An Express Typescript server that host the api for the personal data store.
+The server's purpose is to interface with the triple store by crafting sparql queries.

+`./pds-middlware/frontend`
+&emsp; A React Webapp that displays a person's data and credentials.
+The front end sends http requests when it needs to Create, Udpate, Read, Destroy data.

 `./triple-store`